 The irresistible drama of TV plane crash recreations

 IT WAS NOT A SINGLE HORRIBLE INCIDENT that triggered my fear of flying.
-It was a gradual accumulation of minor, uncomfortable episodes that have hardened, like plaque, into an unyielding anxiety.
+It was a gradual accumulation of minor uncomfortable episodes that have cured over time to become a stiff, immovable anxiety.
 While working out of Yellowknife as a journalist, there were too many unsettling Arctic flights, bumping through thick weather, or onto crude gravel runways.
 There was an attempted landing through a thunderstorm in Montreal, when I pressed my face into the chest of my blessedly calm seatmate, who cradled me as we were tossed around inside black clouds before detouring to Ottawa.
 There was an overseas flight that made an emergency landing in Goose Bay, Newfoundland, after a chemical odour filled the cabin.
 (We later learned that a passenger had spat medicated mouthwash into the lavatory sink, and the fumes had seeped into the ventilation system.)
 Add to this that I come from a family of worriers, who have handed down an alarmist mentality with a default setting to worst case.
 Continue reading

 As infertility rates rise and foreign adoptions become more difficult, some 30,000 Canadian foster kids may have a better shot at finding a family